Welcome... I'm a qualified integrative counsellor trained to work in different ways including CBT.

 I work in a combined way using strengths from different psychological trainings including person centred, CBT, REBT, Transactional Analysis and psychodynamic approaches.
 I integrate Positive Psychology with my work, where appropriate, as as this supports movement beyond problems and surviving to a place of flourishing and happiness.

 I offer a free telephone session to talk through what you're looking for.
 It's a chance for you to get to know me a little and explore what you need.
-Call or text to arrange a convenient time ( 07866 077217) .
+Give me a call or text to arrange a good time to talk - 07866 077217.

 Training, qualifications & experience